playframework/play-generated-docs/manual/working/scalaGuide/main/ws/ScalaWS.md

 ## Compile Time Dependency Injection

-If you are using compile time dependency injection, you can access a `WSClient` instance by using the trait `AhcWSComponents`.
+If you are using compile time dependency injection, you can access a `WSClient` instance by using the trait `AhcWSComponents` in your [[application's components|ScalaCompileTimeDependencyInjection#Using-other-components]].

 ## Directly creating WSClient